younkim/Magento-TwoWayLink/README.md

 ## Features

-This exntesion performs bi-directional linking of related products when suck associations are made.
+This exntesion performs bi-directional linking of related products when such associations are made.
 Natively, Magento's related products associations are one-way.

 For example, if Product B is associated as a related product to Product A, then this extension automatically associates Product A to Product B as well.
 This is called a _bi-directional link_.
 This is works only in the admin.